Online Master of Legal Studies – Legal Paraprofessional Emphasis

 Have questions about the Legal Paraprofessional (MLS)?
 Fill out this form and we’ll get in touch!

-Once you’ve obtained a license, you’ll be prepared to provide legal advice and assistance to clients in the permitted practice areas, including client representation in court.
+Once licensed, you’ll be prepared to provide legal advice and assist clients in the permitted practice areas, including client representation in court.

 What is a degree emphasis?
 Is it the same as a concentration?

-• A concentration is a formalized selection of courses within a major.
-A concentration requires a minimum of 15 credit hours of which at least nine credit hours must be upper division.
-Your concentration appears on both your ASU diploma and your transcripts.
+A concentration is a formalized selection of courses within a major requiring a minimum of 15 credit hours; at least nine must be upper division.
+The concentration appears on your ASU diploma and transcripts.

-• An emphasis is a selected topic area defined within the major.
-It’s typically 9–12 credit hours and doesn’t need to be officially declared.
-The emphasis will not appear on your diploma or transcripts.
+An emphasis is a selected topic area defined within the major that’s typically 9–12 credit hours and doesn’t need to be officially declared.

 Please note your diploma will state the degree you earn: Master of Legal Studies.
 Your emphasis in legal paraprofessional will not appear on your diploma or transcripts.